thunderflip/flic-py/README.md

-# FLAC Integrity Check
+# FLAC Library Integrity Check

 ## Genesis

 [FLAC](https://pages.github.com/) is the audio format of choice for preserving pristine audio quality.
 But even the most beautiful melody can be marred by a corrupted file.
-File integrity is just as important as audio quality.
-Wouldn't you agree?

-The FLAC format uses a digital signature to ensure the integrity of the audio data.
-This signature allows you to verify if the audio data still matches the original.
+That's why FLAC format embeds a cryptographic hash of the audio data.
+This hash acts as a fingerprint for verifying the integrity of the data.
+A `test` option can recalculate this hash and compare it to the stored value, confirming unaltered audio data.

-Unfortunately, the tools built into the FLAC format don't make it easy to check an entire collection of files for integrity.
+Unfortunately, the command-line tools in the FLAC reference implementation don't make it easy to check an entire library of files for integrity.
 As my FLAC collection grew to more than 1000 albums, I needed a more comprehensive tool.
 Here's what I was looking for:

 * check the integrity of new files added to a directory and its subdirectories
 * check the integrity of modified files in a directory and its subdirectories